 - finish quickly

 In short, kids think their peers are “smart” when school appears to be easy for them.
 Enjoy this wonderful Calvin and Hobbes comic that gets to the heart of what smart means.

 Kids think that “smart” flows from “easy.”
-But, gosh, that sure isn’t what smart should mean!
+But, gosh, that sure isn’t what we want smart to mean!
 And it certainly shouldn’t be something we praise kids for.
-“Easy” often means they already knew it!
+“Easy” often means the student already knew it!

 “Smart” Is Slippery